spacetelescope/jwst/docs/jwst/master_background/description.rst

 2-D space of source data based on the wavelength of each pixel in the 2-D data.
 The resulting 2-D background signal is then subtracted directly from the 2-D source data.

+Logic built into the step checks to see if the exposure-based :ref:`background <background_step>` subtraction step in the :ref:`calwebb_spec2 <calwebb_spec2>` pipeline has already been performed on the input images, based on the value of the S_BKDSUB keyword.
+If S_BKGSUB is set to 'COMPLETE', the master background step is skipped.
+The user can override this logic, if desired, by setting the step argument ``--force_subtract`` to ``True``, in which case master background subtraction will be applied regardless of the value of S_BKDSUB (see :ref:`msb_step_args`).

 Upon successful completion of the step, the S_MSBSUB keyword is set to 'COMPLETE' in the output product.
 The background-subtracted results are returned as a new data model, leaving the input model unchanged.